Ghostbusters and 80s computers

 Ghostbusters as a cultural phenomenon of the 80s

-The film Ghostbusters (1984), directed by Ivan Reitman, is a great film success of the 80s.
-The cast was of the first order, with Bill Murray, Dan Aykroyd, Sigourny Weaver, Harold Ramis and Rick Moranis.
+The film Ghostbusters (1984), directed by Ivan Reitman, is a great cinematographic success of the 80s.
+The cast was first -order, with Bill Murray, Dan Aykroyd, Sigourny Weaver, Harold Ramis and Rick Moranis.
 The story, which follows a group of scientists who become ghost hunters.
-He mixed comedy, horror, and action, creating a mix that captivated audiences of all ages.
+He mixed comedy, horror and action, creating a mix that has conquered the public of all ages.

 Subscribe to my channel and stay up to date